-Have you been thinking of the possibilities a career change could bring?
+Have you been thinking of the possibilities a successful career change could bring?
 Wondering what your next career move will be and trying to determine what you really want to do?

 “I really wanted a meaningful role.
 I was looking forward to doing something with purpose, direction and longevity.
 Work that was intellectually stimulating.”

 Making a change can feel a little daunting.
 However, with the right support, preparation and guidance you can make a successful career change that will open up a world of opportunity.
 Here’s how to transition to that new career you’ve been thinking about.

 Assess if a career change is right for you

 How do you feel when you think about your current job?
 Do you feel stressed, blasé or even a bit bored?
 Maybe you’ve become quite comfortable in your role and you’re looking for the next big challenge.
 If you’ve been in your job a while now, are you getting the same job satisfaction as when you started?
 If you’re not getting the personal and professional fulfilment you want and need from your current job, it might be time to look at some alternatives.

 Now that you’ve decided it’s a great time to weigh up your options, start to think about what it is you really want from your career.
 Ask yourself the following questions and prepare to get real with some honest truths.